kevin-harms/sycltrain/slides/sycltrain.md

         std::cout << e.what() << std::endl;
     }

-# Presenter Notes
-- a common asynch error is the workgroup size not being decomposable

 ---
 # Buffer Management
 - SYCL provides host managed memory in the form of buffer or image
-- private memory local to a workitem can be allocated inside of parallel_for or parallel_for_work_item or cl::sycl::local_accessor
+- private memory local to a *workitem* can be allocated inside of
+    - parallel_for or parallel_for_work_item
-- memory local to a workgroup can be allocated inside of parllel_for_work_group
+- memory local to a *workgroup* can be allocated inside of
+    - parllel_for_work_group
+    - accessor using or cl::sycl::local_accessor
 - cl::sycl::buffer
     - manages copying data back and forth between host and device
     - can be constructed with cl_mem object, host data, or allow SYCL to allocate